cyanreg/cyanrip/README.md

 CLI
 ---

 All arguments are entirely optional.
-By default cyanrip will rip all tracks from the default CD drive, output to flac only, enables all cd-paranoia error checking and performs musicbrainz lookup and finally eject on success.
+By default cyanrip will rip all tracks from the default CD drive, output to flac only, enables all cd-paranoia error checking and performs a musicbrainz lookup.

 |   Argument  | Description                                                                |
 |-------------|----------------------------------------------------------------------------|